-A Config is a collection of multiple generator parameters being set to specific values.
-Configs are additive, can override each other, and can be composed of other Configs.
-The naming convention for an additive Config is With<YourConfigName>, while the naming convention for a non-additive Config will be <YourConfig>.
+A config is a collection of multiple generator parameters being set to specific values.
+Configs are additive, can override each other, and can be composed of other configs (sometimes referred to as config fragments).
+The naming convention for an additive config or config fragment is With<YourConfigName>, while the naming convention for a non-additive config will be <YourConfig>.
 Configs can take arguments which will in-turn set parameters in the design or reference other parameters in the design (see Parameters).

-This example shows a basic additive Config class that takes in zero arguments and instead uses hardcoded values to set the RTL design parameters.
+This example shows a basic config fragment class that takes in zero arguments and instead uses hardcoded values to set the RTL design parameters.
 In this example, MyAcceleratorConfig is a Scala case class that defines a set of variables that the generator can use when referencing the MyAcceleratorKey in the design.